shmotamedi/CV/README.md

-Effortless  version of my curriculum vitae.
+Simplified version of my CV.